narze/second-brain/Ideas.md

 - Blog entry about setting this site up, maybe should be on [Medium](Outlets.md)?
 - TILs
 - PARA Structure
+- Meta page about this site
+	- Obsidian
-- Meta page about this site & rewrite plans using SvelteKit & Tailwind
+	- Rewrite plans using SvelteKit & Tailwind
+	- Add to webring
 - Learn In Public